ManuelDiLena/Connect-4/README.md

 # Connect-4

-### Traditional 4 online game created with React, JavaScript and CSS.
+### Traditional 4-in-a-row game created with React, JavaScript and CSS.
 ### You can play against the CPU or against another player taking turns.

 ### [You can try it here!](https://manueldilena.github.io/connect-4/)